nickmcfaddin/comp3350-group-project/Documents/Iteration 2/Iteration_2_Release_Notes.md

 #### User Profiles
 1. Have multiple profiles for the people you shop for: completed.
 2. Specify preferences for people to personalize your shopping experience: completed.
-3. Add peoples requests into the main lists: added.
-    We added a functioni that integrates the sub-users' requests into the main list view.

 ## Testing Instructions